-When you come to Hawaii, there is a good chance that you would see a spotted eagle ray and sometimes even a stingray – although these are quite rare.
-Along the coastline, you will mainly see the graceful reef mantas.
+When you come to Hawaii, there is a good chance that you would see a spotted eagle ray and sometimes even a stingray – although the latter is quite rare.
+Along the coastline, you will mainly see graceful reef mantas.

 Note: I have also recorded a video about this topic with very descriptive footage.
 If you would prefer to look & listen, click play to watch the video.
 Once you see all three types of rays it will be easy to distinguish between them but if you prefer reading, read on below!

 Spotted eagle rays are easy to identify by the white spots on the dorsal side.

 Their size, from fin tip to fin is 6-8 feet or 2-3m.

 They are usually found in shallow coastal waters and in warm and temperate oceans all over the world, where they feed on small fish and crustaceans.
 They find their food by digging with their snout through the sandy rubble.

 Spotted eagle rays have venomous barbed stingers behind the pelvic fins, located by the tail.
 And as you can see in the picture below, they’re spotted all over their backs – which gave them their name.

 These guys are not aggressive and pose no danger unless you come too close; they are really shy and get spooked easily.

 Stingrays are rarely seen in the ocean around Hawaii as they live at a depth of more than 50 feet (deeper than 17 meters).
 That doesn’t mean they’re not there though!